shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 - To evaluate local environments by distance to (societally) positive and negative amenities.
 - To build a methodology for understanding deprivation as function of the local environment.

-The adverse effects of proximity to alcohol are well-documented in research e.g. [1](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=7&cad=rja&uact=8&ved=2ahUKEwjMl729vs_eAhVWWisKHXoXBtwQFjAGegQIARAB&url=https%3A%2F%2Fwww.msd.govt.nz%2Fabout-msd-and-our-work%2Fpublications-resources%2Fjournals-and-magazines%2Fsocial-policy-journal%2Fspj25%2Fwhat-works-reduce-alcohol-related-harm-25-pages-118-141.html&usg=AOvVaw2whEvQ2wONiaBgg2zfORbQ).
-But alcohol isn't the only societal ill which determines the quality of life in a neighbourhood.
-There are combined effects due to the surrounding nearby amenities - and likely these effects heavily interact with each other.
+The adverse effects of proximity to alcohol are well-documented in research [1](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=7&cad=rja&uact=8&ved=2ahUKEwjMl729vs_eAhVWWisKHXoXBtwQFjAGegQIARAB&url=https%3A%2F%2Fwww.msd.govt.nz%2Fabout-msd-and-our-work%2Fpublications-resources%2Fjournals-and-magazines%2Fsocial-policy-journal%2Fspj25%2Fwhat-works-reduce-alcohol-related-harm-25-pages-118-141.html&usg=AOvVaw2whEvQ2wONiaBgg2zfORbQ).
+But alcohol isn't the only societal ill that determines the quality of life in a neighbourhood.
+There are also effects from other nearby amenities - and likely these amenities heavily interact with each other.

 However, we want to start simple.
 And simple means assuming non-interactivity.
-So, we're only comparing the independent impact of alcohol vendor vs. park proximity - assuming no tradeoffs or conjoined effects between the two.
+So in this post, we're only looking at the proximity to an alcohol vendor or park proximity as if they were independent from each other i.e. assuming no tradeoffs or conjoined effects between the two.

 To accomplish this analysis, we need to manage certain technicalities with obtaining and processing the relevant data.
 This post covers:
 - Getting and processing OpenStreetMap (OSM) ways and nodes into point entities.